 10. Saluki

-Salukis have long noses and fuzzy coats in various sections of their bodies and are mainly used for hunting.
+Salukis have long noses and fuzzy coats, and are mainly used for hunting.
 They have a reputation for being swift hunters in the highlands and deserts.

 One of the oldest and most expensive canine breeds, the Saluki was the hunting hound of choice for royalty and monarchs.
 In the past, they have taken down foxes, snakes, bunnies, goats, and squirrels.
-It is an Afghan hound-related Middle Eastern thin dog breed.
+The breed is related to the Afghan Hound, and is a Middle Eastern thin dog breed.

-It has long, silky hair on its ears, toes, tail, chin, and legs and is a skinnier, more angular-looking dog.
-Despite having bony legs, they appear sturdy and supple and are strikingly balanced and symmetrical.
+Salukis have long, silky hair on its ears, toes, tail, chin, and legs and are skinnier, more angular-looking dogs.
+Despite having bony legs, the dogs are sturdy and swift, and are strikingly balanced and symmetrical.

 11. Sloughi